joelvalentingray/connect-starter-template-laravel/README.md

 # connect-starter-template-laravel

-This is a template that can be used by developers to integrate Template with the new laravel project.
+This is a template that can be used by developers to integrate a laravel project with new dashboard.

 ## Image
 ![Alt text](/mosaic/img/template.png?raw=true)